Spice Up Your Life

-“Alright,” said Mike as they approached the exit, “if we go out back, we can get right on the bus and outta here.
+“Alright,” said Mike as they walked towards the exit, “if we go out back, we can get right on the bus and outta here.
 I think this is the door we’re s’pposed to use…” He pulled on the handle, but it wouldn’t budge.
 “Oof… err…ah, ohh…!” he said, struggling.
 He mustered up all the strength that he could and proceeded to kick the door open.
-“Hmm!” he said as he brushed himself off and went through the door triumphantly.
+“Hmph!” he said as he brushed himself off and walked through the door triumphantly.

 To the boys’ surprise, a crowd was waiting around the corner.
-The Monkees sighed and made their way through the group of screaming girls blocking the way to their bus.
+The Monkees made their way through the group of screaming girls blocking the way to their bus.

-“’Eyyy!
-Yeh!”
+“’Eyyy!”
 Davy cried, throwing his hands in the air and grinning.
-He and others waved and signed autographs, but they were quickly ushered to their Monkee Mobus—an unnaturally large tour bus transformed into a house on wheels, with a kitchen, a bathroom, and four bedrooms.
+He and other Monkees waved and signed autographs, but they were quickly ushered to their Monkee Mobus—an unnaturally large tour bus transformed into a house on wheels, with a kitchen, bathroom, and four bedrooms.

 Once inside, Peter went to his room and picked up a book, Mike headed for the kitchen, Davy took a seat in the lounge, and Micky bounced in after him.

 “Wot’s this?”
 Davy exclaimed, picking up the latest issue of Tiger Beat.
 “Why, look who we ’ave ’ere!”
-The cover was adorned with a giant Davy Jones head.
+The cover was adorned with a giant picture of Davy Jones.
 “Wot’s the count?
 I think tha’ makes it four ’undred twenty-eight for me and… three ’undred ninety-two for Micky!” he said and began marking the score down.

 Micky grabbed the magazine from Davy’s hands and opened it.
 “Tch!
 Only one colour photo of Davy Jones?
 What a disgrace!”
 Micky remarked, feigning disappointment as he continued to flip through the pages.